AdaptiveConsulting/RfqStateMachine/README.md

 ### Concurrency

 I would strongly suggest to get your state machine running on a single thread.
-In my example the view model MUST call from the UI thread (Dispatcher) and I explicitly marshal server side initiated messages to the UI thread using ObserveOn in my Rx queries.
+In my example the view model OK call from the UI thread (Dispatcher) and I explicitly marshal server side initiated messages to the UI thread using `ObserveOn` in my Rx queries.

-If you are not building a UI you should consider running your statemachine in an actor or an event loop: anything that will guarantee that calls made on the state machine are sequenced and do not have to be synchronized.
+If you are not building a UI you should consider running your state machine in an actor or an event loop: anything that will guarantee that calls made on the state machine are sequenced/serialized and do not have to be synchronized.

 Why?
-Simply because otherwise you will have to synchronise all accesses to the state machine (and other states in your encasulating class) with locks.
+Simply because otherwise you will have to synchronise all accesses to the state machine (and other states in your encapsulating class) with locks.
 If for instance you take a lock while firing an event, all the actions will run under that lock.
-Those actions will likely call on code external to this class and you now have risks of deadlock..
+Those actions will likely call on code external to this class and you now have risks of deadlock.

 ### Race conditions